coffee2code/admin-expert-mode/readme.txt

 * Change: Note compatibility through WP 5.1+
 * Change: Update copyright date (2019)
 * Change: Update License URI to be HTTPS
+* Change: Split paragraph in README.md's "Support" section into two

 = 2.4 (2018-04-13) =
 * New: Add ability to disable expert mode for current display of a given page by appending '?disable-admin-expert-mode=1' to the URL